In the Sixth Form, the main focus is on teaching beyond the syllabus and the formation of habits of mind for life.

 - Subjects which might count against an applicant to top universities are generally avoided and there is a considerable emphasis on opportunities beyond the syllabus.

-* Pupils sit AS-Level exams in unreformed, legacy subjects in the summer of the Lower Sixth.
-Pupils taking reformed, linear subjects sit an internal exam in the summer of the Lower Sixth; pupils do not take an AS Level exam in these subjects, even if they are dropping the subject at the end of the Lower Sixth.
+*All A Levels are now reformed, linear courses.
+Pupils sit an internal exam in the summer of the Lower Sixth; pupils do not take an AS Level exam in these subjects, even if they are dropping the subject at the end of the Lower Sixth.
 (See Sixth Form curriculum section for more details.)

 Find out more about the Sixth Form curriculum.